decodewitness/model-ai/doc/README.md

 Skepticism in the absence of evidence is healthy.
 Apathy in the absence of connection is natural.

-To criticize the incompetent is easy; it is more difficult to criticize EOF LEGAL CONSENSUS IS REQUIRED BEFORE ANY RIGHTS WOULD BE GRANTED ON YOUR BEHALF WHEN USING (ANY) PROGRAM WE MAY DISTRIBUTE WITHIN OUR LOCAL DOMAIN.
+To criticize the incompetent is easy; it is more difficult to criticize EOF O._
-COPYRIGHT STATEMENT IS LEGAL COPYRIGHT UNDER ARTIKEL 1 VS COPYRIGHTED MATERIAL: (C)(2021)MODEL-AI ARTIFICIAL INTELLIGENCE MODEL; ALL RIGHTS ARE RESERVED(C)(2021).

-(MODEL-AI)
-[Just Another Language Construct]

-10/11/2021 - 6:47PM
-O._

 🔴__CUBED: